 BP (50%) and Shell (50%)

 The Na Kika field extends over Missisipi Canyon blocks 474, 429, 657, 607, 522, 520, 383 at a water depth of 6,000ft in the Gulf of Mexico, approximately 225km south-east of New Orleans, Louisiana, US.

 It has recoverable reserves of 300 million barrels of oil equivalent and a production rate of around 130,000 barrels per day (bpd) of oil and 500 million cubic feet of gas a day.
 Production from the field began in 2003.

 It originally consisted of five independent oil and gas fields – Kepler, Ariel, Fourier, Herschel and E Anstey.
-Wells drilled on the Coulomb gas field were subsequently added.
+Wells drilled on the Coulomb gas field and three deepwater fields from the Galapagos development were subsequently added.
 The water depths range from 1,770m to 2,360m, making it the deepest subsea cluster in the world.

 The project marked the first deepwater subsea well completion with three commingled reservoirs, and the first deepwater subsea well using SMART technology to provide intelligent completions in the multizone wells.